Active Transportation Advisory Group

 Bev is a proud recipient of the Governor General’s Canada 125 Medal for Community Service, the Lieutenant Governor’s Saskatchewan Centennial Medal and the Queen Elizabeth II Diamond Jubilee Medal.

-Nathalie Baudais, Active Transportation Program Manager (interim)
+Nathalie Baudais, Transportation Engineering Manager

-Amanda Lindgren, Public Engagement Consultant
+Isaac Dankwah, Public Engagement Consultant

 -